 There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our behaviour policy and Safe Handling Policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
+Further information regarding our approach and expectations can be found in our behaviour policy.

-10.2 The use of premises by other organisations
+10.2 The Use of Premises by Other Organisations

 - Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
-If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (such as a lease or hire agreement), as a condition of use and occupation of the premises.
+If this assurance is not achieved, an application to use premises will be refused - Safeguarding requirements will be included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises.
 Failure to comply with this will lead to termination of the agreement.

-10.3 Site security
+10.3 Site Security

-- All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within national guidance.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Staff and visitors will be expected to adhere to any safety arrangements implemented in response to any Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+- All members of staff have a responsibility for maintaining awareness of buildings and grounds securityand for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within national guidance.
+Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Staff and visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.